 In view of the fact that the labour market is divided up by gender and that the proportion of women within this sector is low, this may have long-term implications in terms of gender equality in the Nordic labour market.

-The Nordic Council of Ministers’ working life, gender equality, education and research sectors and the Nordic cooperation programme Generation 2030 have therefore tasked the Swedish Secretariat for Gender Research, within the framework of NIKK, with producing a knowledge base.
-NIKK, Nordic Information on Gender, is a cooperative body under the Nordic Council of Ministers.
+The Nordic Council of Ministers’ working life, gender equality, education and research sectors and the Nordic cooperation programme Generation 2030 therefore tasked the Swedish Secretariat for Gender Research, within the framework of NIKK, to produce a knowledge base.

-This will involve investigating how the Nordic nations are working to achieve a better gender balance in education and professions as demanded within the natural sciences and technology, and how this is expected to contribute towards sustainability and gender equality in future labour markets.
+A report investigates how the Nordic nations are working to achieve a better gender balance in education and professions, as demanded within the natural sciences and technology, and how this is expected to contribute towards sustainability and gender equality in future labour markets.